97HumzaAli/IT-Labs/Networking-Monitoring-Lab/README.md

 ### 4. IP Scanning with Windows 10
 - Used an IP scanner tool to verify all live devices in the subnet.
-- Cross-checked that the results matched the known topology (Server, Kali, Win10, Gateway).
+- Cross-checked that the results matched the known topology (Server, Kali, Win10).

 **Screenshot:** IP scanner results.